-9. What do they (i.e. the ENCIs) mean by reformative and transformative goals?
 [Explain how they address issues such as equity and justice, environmental sustainability, observing the carbon limits or other ecological limits]

-5.1.3 Effective citizen control: democratisation of the energy system
+5.1.3 Effective citizen control: democratisation of the energy system hackfiziXbov?

-10. Does (did) the case exhibit strong elements of effective citizen control?
+10. Des (d) he are dib sog leves of give ten out?
 Specifically, in what ways do (did) citizens engage in participation that goes beyond 'simple' investment and/or attendance at annual meetings and are (were) they the majority among the participating actors?